Jean-Charles François

 Jean-Charles François (4 May 1717 – 22 March 1769) was a French engraver.

-François was born at Nancy.
+François was born in Nancy then in the Duchy of Lorraine.
 He was among the pioneers of the so-called "manière de crayon" ("crayon manner") of printmaking, which simulated the appearance of crayon and chalk drawings.
-He was pensioned by King Louis XV of France, who employed him extensively.
+He was pensioned by King Louis XV, who employed him extensively.
 His most noted works represent Louis XV, Marie Leszczyńska, Pierre Bayle, Erasmus, John Locke, and Nicolas Malebranche.

 He died in 1769 in Paris, aged 51.